BYU-CS-Discord/CSBot/README.md

 Uses the [dectalk](https://github.com/babakinha/dectalk) text-to-speech engine to speak the message you give it, either sending a .wav file in a text channel or talking out loud in a voice channel.
 Comes with 9 different voices.

+### /update

+Pulls the latest changes from the repository and restarts the bot.

+### /tothegallows

+Begins a new game of Evil Hangman.

 ## Context Menu Commands

-You can find these in Discord by invoking the context menu on any message in any channel where you're allowed to run commands.
+You can find these in Discord by invoking the context menu (right-clicking) on any message in any channel where you're allowed to run commands.

 ### Fix Twitter Links